 Many retired people manage on small pensions and limited savings but live in properties which, even with the recent house price falls, have soared in value.

-People have found that an Equity Release Plan can be a great way of generating capital from their home in their retirement.
-It therefore allows more flexibility to enjoy retirement and do things that normally could not be afforded.
+In my experience people have found that Equity Release can be a great way of generating capital from their home during retirement.
+It allows them more flexibility to enjoy retirement and do things they might normally be unable to afford.

-It may not be a solution for everybody but in some instances it can be life changing.
+Equity Release may not be a solution for everybody.
+However, in some instances it can be life changing.

 Advantages of Equity Release Schemes

 - It allows you to release your money locked up in your home for home improvements, weddings, holidays etc or to pay off existing personal debts.

 - It allows you stay in your home whilst having access to your money.

 - It is a way of paying off your existing mortgage.

 - It could possibly reduce your inheritance tax bill by reducing the value of your estate on your death.